An Employee Was Shot While They Were Working At A Wendy’s Restaurant. Call One Of Our St. Louis Gunshot Attorneys Today.

-Gunshots were fired into a drive-thru window of Wendy’s restaurant at Union and Natural Bridge, striking an employee in the back and arm at 1:00 a.m. on December 22, 2020.
-Violence ensued after the Wendy’s employee refused the customer’s demand for extra dipping sauce to go with the ordered meal.
+Gunshots were fired into a drive-thru window of Wendy’s restaurant at Union and Natural Bridge, striking an employee in the back and arm at 1:00 AM on December 22, 2020.
+Violence ensued after Wendy’s employee refused the customer’s demand for an extra dipping sauce to go with the ordered meal.
 The assailant fled the scene in a dark-colored Nissan immediately after discharging the firearm into the restaurant.
 The injured employee was taken to a hospital shortly after the incident and was in stable condition upon arrival at the hospital.
+If you are ever shot please call one of our St. Louis gunshot lawyers.

 Because the individual who discharged the firearm has not been apprehended, liability cannot be established, and therefore, the Wendy’s employee cannot recover civilly for the injuries he has received at this time.
 Although the Wendy’s employee cannot recover civilly at this time, he can recover through Worker’s Compensation.